Develop a better understanding of processes and resources when it comes to evaluating a program.

 3. Curriculum analysis

-Objective: evaluate the alignment of instructional elements in the curriculum with the revised PLO’s.
+Objective: evaluate the alignment of instructional elements in the curriculum with the revised PLOs.

 Timeline

 As these three steps are iterative, it is recommended to allocate a minimum of three to four months of active work for this activity.
-While it’s hard to predict exactly how much time is needed, expect to spend two to three hours per week (excluding time for respondents to complete the questionnaire).
-Our curriculum and learning outcomes analyst will guide and support you during this process.
+While it’s hard to predict exactly how much time is needed, expect to spend two to three hours per week (excluding the time required for respondents to complete the questionnaire).
+Our curriculum and learning outcomes lead analyst will guide and support you during this process.